Andy has been a member of Sektion Monte Rosa of the SAC since 1975.

 Dick moved to Chesterfield in autumn 2014 so regular walking is now mainly in the Peak District, also a good area for a little gentle mountain biking.

-Nearer to home, in Yorkshire, he can still be found climbing and walking regularly in the Yorkshire Dales.
+Nearer to home, in Yorkshire, he can still be found climbing, walking and cycling on a regular basis.

 Paul was elected at the 2019 AGM.